Chapter 28 : 27- A Choice of War

 Harry nodded at Akrahn’s statement though if Akrahn wanted to talk about what Harry thought he wanted to talk about, he knew Dagfinn would have to hear a different version of what Harry and Akrahn discussed.

 The Scandinavian Ministry towered before Harry, Ginny and Naomi.
-Unlike the British Ministry, whose headquarters was hidden in the middle of the Muggle capitol, the Scandinavian’s had based their Ministry in the centre of a small wizarding city called Staden Trollkarl.
-Located directly on the mountain filled boarder of Norway, Finland and Sweden, the small city rested securely on the ledge half way up the most gigantic mountain.
-Surrounded by smaller mounts, the city overlooked a number of wizarding communities that resided below them at the mountain’s base.
+Unlike the British Ministry, whose headquarters was hidden underground in the middle of the Muggle capitol, the Scandinavian’s had based their Ministry in the centre of a small Wizarding city called Staden Trollkarl.
+Located directly on the mountain filled boarder of Norway, Finland and Sweden, the small city rested securely on the ledge half way up the largest of the valley’s mountains.
+Surrounded by smaller mounts, the city overlooked a number of Wizarding communities that were scattered along the road towards the mountain’s base.

-Their Ministry was a large murky-brown building, a giant sapphire blue ‘M’ with a wand sticking out of the middle hanging above the entrance to the building and more windows then Harry could ever count decorating the building in several patterns.
+Their Ministry was a large murky-brown building that had been carved out of the mountain’s rock; a giant sapphire blue ‘M’ with a wand sticking out of the middle hanging above the entrance to the building and more windows then Harry could ever count decorating the building in several patterns.

-“Subtle” Ginny remarked as they walked through the entrance.
+“Subtle,” Ginny remarked as they walked through the grand, double-doored entrance.

-The entrance hallway was adorned with numerous crystal ornaments such as chandeliers, framed portraits of figure heads and two water features of a wizard wand saluting on opposite sides of the stairs leading up making it look as though they were about to duel one another.
+In quite the contrast to the exterior’s colouring, the entrance hallway was adorned with crystal.
+Numerous crystal ornaments such as chandeliers and statues filled every corner, full-length portraits of figureheads encased within crystallised frames hung from the rough cave-like walls and two crystal water features of a Wizard wand saluting on opposite sides of the stairs leading up to the higher levels making it look as though they were about to duel one another.